-He writes a regular column for History Today (‘Portrait of the Author as a Historian', 'The Music of Time', and 'The Historian's Cookbook'), and has contributed pieces on a wide range of historical and cultural subjects to the Sunday Telegraph, the Wall Street Journal, the Atlantic, the Guardian, the New Statesman, the Times Literary Supplement, the Catholic Herald, and Dissent.
-He has also made numerous appearances for television and radio, and speaks regularly on Italian history at literary festivals.
+He writes a regular column for History Today ('Missing Pieces', ‘Portrait of the Author as a Historian', 'The Music of Time', 'The Historian's Cookbook', and 'Natural Histories'), and has contributed pieces on a wide range of historical and cultural subjects to the Sunday Telegraph, the Wall Street Journal, the Atlantic, the Guardian, the New Statesman, the Times Literary Supplement, the Catholic Herald, and Dissent.

 He is represented by Georgina Capel Associates.